Compositional Learning-And-Reasoning for AI Complex Systems Engineering (CLARA)

 Quick Summary

 The Defense Advanced Research Projects Agency (DARPA) Defense Sciences Office (DSO) is seeking innovative basic or applied research concepts for Compositional Learning-And-Reasoning for AI Complex Systems Engineering (CLARA).
-This Disruption Opportunity (DO), issued under DARPA-PA-25-07, aims to develop high assurance artificial intelligence (AI) systems through a scientific, theory-driven architectural foundation for composing diverse Machine Learning (ML) and Automated Reasoning (AR) subsystems.
-Awards will be made as Other Transactions (OT) for Prototype projects, with a total value up to $2,000,000.
-Proposals are due April 17, 2026.
+This Disruption Opportunity (DO) aims to develop high assurance artificial intelligence (AI) systems through a scientific, theory-driven architectural foundation for composing diverse Machine Learning (ML) and Automated Reasoning (AR) subsystems.
+Awards will be made as Other Transactions (OT) for Prototype projects, with a total award value limited to $2,000,000.
+Proposals are due April 17, 2026, at 4:00 p.m.
+ET.

-- Technical Area 1 (TA1): Develop new approaches for high assurance ML/AR (AR-based ML), encompassing theory, algorithms, open-source software creation, and demonstrations.
-This includes ensuring models are adaptable and manually updatable.
+- Technical Area 1 (TA1): Focuses on developing new approaches for high assurance ML/AR (AR-based ML), including theory, algorithms, open-source software, and tackling large-scale AR-based ML training.
+Models must be adaptable and manually updatable.

-- Technical Area 2 (TA2): Develop a software composition library to support inter-approach compositions, integrating validated TA1 tools.
-This involves creating common structures, terminology, data formats, and interfaces.
-Performers are also expected to participate in program-wide activities such as kickoff meetings, workshops, and hackathons.
+- Technical Area 2 (TA2): Involves creating a software composition library to integrate validated TA1 tools, establishing common structures, terminology, data formats, and interfaces.
+TA2 performers will collaborate with an Independent Verification and Validation (IV&V) team.
 Software developed is expected to be open-sourced.
+Performers must select at least one AR and one ML kind.

-- Type: Other Transaction (OT) for Prototype project
+- Contract Type: Other Transaction (OT) for Prototype project, issued under DARPA-PA-25-07.

-- Combined duration not to exceed 24 months.
+- Total Duration: Combined Phase 1 and 2 must not exceed 24 months.

 Submission & Evaluation